Worksheet to calculate the area of triangles and parallelograms.

 If you are given the sides of an isosceles or equilateral triangle, you can use the Pythagorean Theorem to find the height of the triangle and then use the above formula to find the area.

-The following video shows how we can use the Pythagorean theorem to get the height of an isosceles triangle and then calculate the area of the triangle.
+How to use the Pythagorean theorem to get the height of an isosceles triangle and then calculate the area of the triangle?

 If we are given three sides of a triangle, we can use Heron’s formula: